citp/privacy-policy-historical/t/to/tom/tommybahama.com.md

-> *The following text is extracted and transformed from the tommybahama.com privacy policy that was archived on 2017-08-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170814171825id_/https%3A//www.tommybahama.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tommybahama.com privacy policy that was archived on 2018-11-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181109092144id_/https%3A//www.tommybahama.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | TommyBahama.com

-Tommy Bahama Group, Inc. ("Tommy Bahama" or "we" or "us") values its customers ("you") and we respect your privacy.
-In general, we collect certain personal information about you so that we can provide you the services you request, improve your shopping experience and communicate with you about our products, services, contests and promotions.
-As described in this policy, we may share your information with our affiliated companies and, under certain circumstances, with third parties that provide services on our behalf or with whom we have partnered to offer a particular product or service.
-This Privacy Policy ("Policy") describes the personal information we collect about you, why we collect it, how we use it and under what circumstances we share it with third parties.
-This Policy also describes the decisions you can make about how you provide your personal information to us.
+This Privacy Policy (”Policy”) explains how Tommy Bahama Group, Inc., Tommy Bahama R&R Holdings, Inc. and Tommy Bahama Canada ULC (collectively, “Tommy Bahama or “we” or “us”) collect, use, and disclose information through our websites and other online products and services that link to this Privacy Policy, or when you otherwise interact with us.

-If this Policy changes in the future, we will post an updated version on our website.
-You can tell if this Policy has changed by checking the revision date that appears at the bottom.
+If we make changes to this Policy, we will notify you by revising the date at the bottom of the Policy and, in some cases, we may provide you with additional notice (such as adding a statement to our homepage or sending you a notification).
 You may change how you provide your personal information to us at any time.